2.2 Other Methodologies

 Domain Driven Design focuses on modeling software based on its real-world business domain.

-Requirements are discovered through dialogue with domain experts.
+In DDD Requirements are discovered through dialogue with domain experts.

 Assertion models capture the business domains and their interrelationships.
-They define the ubiquitous language, and assertions map to DDD components
+They define the ubiquitous language, and assertions map to DDD components.

 The Order Entry Assertion Model was built to show how AM supports DDD